 This site contains affiliate links to products.
 As an Amazon Associate, I earn from qualifying purchases.

 I know nobody ever taught me.
-I had to learn how to soften rough calloused feet myself and that took a lot of research.
+I had to learn how to fix my callused feet myself, and that took a lot of research.

-I spent days agonizing over creams and foot files and treatments and foot peels.
+I spent days agonizing over creams, foot files and treatments and foot peels.
 Ultimately, I found a system that works best for me.

 My pedicurist taught me a valuable tip.

 “Don’t go crazy on the foot filing.
 And don’t use razors to cut off the callus.”

 Did you know you can over file your feet?
 The first couple of times I gave myself a home pedicure, I over filed my heels.
 Big mistake.
 It’s much more painful than having cracked heels.
 I’ve since learned that filing them every other day in the shower for 2 minutes and slowly taking the callus down slowly works much better than an hour-long session and getting rid of it all at once.
 (It’s also easier on your hands and wrists.)

 Choosing a foot file was also confusing to me.
 I looked at hundreds of online and in stores.
 They come in all different shapes and sizes.
 Some are metal, some stone, some wood.
 There are so many choices.
 I spent hours looking at the options.
 (I bought about ten before I settled on 1)

 I liked this one the best in the end.
 It never wears down and is easy to clean.
 It is also the best selling foot file on Amazon.

 What are callus removal products?